Random Ising chain in transverse and longitudinal fields: Strong disorder RG study: Numerical results for

 We can identify an \textit{initial period of the renormalization}, in which the excitation energies look similar for the two models, which is due to the fact that the renormalized longitudinal fields are comparatively small and do not influence the decimation rules.
-This behaviour is changed when the value of the renormalized longitudinal fields becomes comparable with the excitation energy and the system in the concluding RG steps renormalizes to the \textit{final state}.
-If we start from the ordered nonperturbed phase, then in the initial period dominantly couplings are decimated and the transverse fields will be renormalized to an exponentially small value.
-In the second part of the renormalization, in the concluding RG steps (which means small values of $n$) the random longitudinal fields play the dominant role and the system finally renormalizes to a classical random-field Ising chain.
-On the contrary, if we start from the disordered phase, then in the initial period dominantly fields are decimated and the couplings will be renormalized to an exponentially small value.
-In the concluding RG steps the renormalization is influenced, but not dominated by the random longitudinal fields and the system approaches a quantum disordered phase.
-Finally, if we start from the critical point of the unperturbed system, then in the initial period couplings and fields are decimated in a symmetric way.
-In the concluding RG steps the grown-up longitudinal fields will stop the further rapid decrease of the log excitation energy and the final state will be the result of all three parameters in the Hamiltonian.
+This behaviour is changed when the value of the renormalized longitudinal fields becomes comparable with the excitation energy.
+If we start from the ordered unperturbed phase, then in the initial period the couplings are dominantly decimated and the transverse fields will be renormalized to an exponentially small value.
+In the second part of the renormalization, in the concluding RG steps (which means small values of $n$) the random longitudinal fields play a dominant role and the system finally renormalizes to a classical random-field Ising chain.
+On the contrary, if we start from the disordered phase, then in the initial period the fields are dominantly decimated and the couplings will be renormalized to an exponentially small value.
+In the concluding RG steps, the renormalization is influenced but not dominated by the random longitudinal fields and the system approaches a quantum disordered phase.
+Finally, if we start from the critical point of the unperturbed system, then in the initial period the couplings and fields are decimated in a symmetric way.
+In the concluding RG steps, the grown-up longitudinal fields will stop a further rapid decrease of the log excitation energy and the final state will be the result of all three parameters in the Hamiltonian.

-The evolution of the average cluster moment during renormalization is shown in Fig.\ref{fig_1aa} for three values of the starting transverse field distributions.
-As seen in this figure, in the initial period there is a slow increase of $\overline{\mu}$, which will turn to a fast increase when the random longitudinal fields show also an increase.
-In the final state, where couplings are very rarely decimated $\overline{\mu}$ shows a plateau, the hight of which is larger for larger values of $\Gamma_0$.
+The evolution of the average cluster moment during renormalization is shown in figure~\ref{fig_1aa} for three values of the initial transverse field distributions.
+As seen in this figure, in the initial period there is a slow increase of $\overline{\mu}$, which will turn to a fast increase when the random longitudinal fields also show an increase.
+In the final state, where the couplings are very rarely decimated, $\overline{\mu}$ shows a plateau, the height of which is larger for smaller values of $\Gamma_0$, as the remaining clusters stop growing and become gradually eliminated.